Are you political?

 Why do Wrongful Convictions matter?

 Wrongful convictions make the streets less safe – period.
-Any time an innocent person is convicted, a guilty person walks free and is further enabled to continue to commit crimes.
+Any time an innocent person is convicted, a guilty person walks free and is able to continue to commit crimes.
 By investigating the truth of specific cases and by correcting the causes of wrongful conviction, we are making a real impact on our criminal justice system.
 Cases of actual innocence bring the failures of the criminal justice to the forefront.
-These cases force we as a society to identify and remedy the problems in our justice system that lead to unfair trials, long case delays, wrongful convictions and other miscarriages of justice.
+These cases force us as a society to identify and remedy the problems in our justice system that lead to unfair trials, long case delays, wrongful convictions and other miscarriages of justice.

 Is wrongful conviction statistically insignificant?

 Estimates are that 2% - 7% of prisoners are actually innocent of the crimes for which they have been imprisoned.
 In any case, this is about people, not statistics.
 We are primarily concerned with the innocent individual.
 We are concerned with statistical prevalence of mistaken verdicts to the extent that it illuminates the plights of individuals and suggests where we can best direct action.
 The wrongful conviction of even one person matters.

 Consider the following: More than 2,425 wrongfully convicted people have been exonerated since the innocence movement began.
 That’s over 21,000 years of combined prison time served by innocent people.
 Using DNA testing alone, more than 345 innocent people have been released from prison after serving an average of over 14 years for crimes they did not commit.
 Added together, they were behind bars for over 6,300 years.

 Imagine spending the past thirteen years of your life in prison, let alone for a crime you did not commit.
 Then imagine the effect it would have those who care about you and and on your life.